blucardin/Recess-Hacks-Submission/README.md

 # Discerning
-A great educational minigames dicord bot that teaches you how to type, mathematics, and basic science.
+A great educational minigames Discord bot that teaches you how to type, mathematics, and basic science.

 Submission for the Recess Hacks 2021 Hackathon, development still in progress.